We provide offline, online and recorded lectures in the same amount.

 COVID Pandemic and India’s New Foreign Policy M.K.
 Narayanan is a former National Security Adviser and a former Governor of West Bengal The year 2021 should see a cementing of the many trends that had their genesis in 2020.
 Leadership change in the United States is perhaps the most awaited change, but is unlikely to bring about a major power shift in the international arena.
 Even before the changeover, and despite the promise of a Biden presidency to invigorate the U.S.-Euro

-Biggest Ethnic Population- Bamar people Has been ravaged by Extremely Severe Cyclone Nargis in the past Kyaukphyu port in Myanmar is being developed by China as part of Belt & Road Initiative India & Myanmar are doing multimodal Kaladan project that connects India's North East border with Myanmar's Sittwe Port.
+Myanmar- Important Points for PT Biggest Ethnic Population- Bamar people Has been ravaged by Extremely Severe Cyclone Nargis in the past Kyaukphyu port in Myanmar is being developed by China as part of the Belt & Road Initiative India & Myanmar are doing a multimodal Kaladan project that connects India's North East border with Myanmar's Sittwe Port.

-MoU signed recently for construction of the Shahtoot dam to provide drinking water to Kabul.
-The proposed dam will be on Kabul river basin.
+MoU for the construction of the Shahtoot dam in Afghanistan MoU was signed recently for the construction of the Shahtoot dam to provide drinking water to Kabul.
+The proposed dam will be on the Kabul river basin.
 It is one of the five river basins in Afghanistan.
 The dam will provide drinking, irrigation, and Environmental water for Kabul province.
 This is the second major dam being built by India in Afghanistan, after Salma Dam which was inaugurated in 2016.

-India-China Border Agreements-Past to Present McMohan Line How could India support the McMahon Line when Tibet had “never possessed the right” to conclude sovereign agreements with the outside world.
-China, had practised “restraint” in the Eastern Sector (the sector covered by the McMahon Line) of the boundary with India.
-China’s Forward policy The events in Galwan in the summer of 2020 in the Western Sector of the boundary China was “pr
+India-China Border Agreements-Past to Present McMohan Line How could India support the McMahon Line when Tibet had “never possessed the right” to conclude sovereign agreements with the outside world?
+China had practised “restraint” in the Eastern Sector (the sector covered by the McMahon Line) of the boundary with India.
+China’s Forward policy The events in Galwan in the summer of 2020 in the Western Sector of the boundary China was “pra

 India-Pakistan (Ceasefire Agreements, past to present) Introduction In the wake of registering 5,130 ceasefire violations in 2020, guns on either side of the Line of Control (LoC) in Jammu and Kashmir (J&K) fell silent on the intervening night of February 24-25, 2021.
 The February ceasefire announcement by the 2 Director Generals of Military Operations (DGsMO) has triggered widespread speculation about its durability, significance and implication for bilateral relations in

-China’s dams on Brahmaputra The 14th FYP (2021-25) of China has given the go ahead for a Chinese hydropower company to construct the first downstream hydropower project on the lower reaches of the river Brahmaputra.
-About the Project: The state-owned hydropower company POWERCHINA signed a strategic cooperation agreement with the Tibet Autonomous Region (TAR) government to implement hydropower exploitation in the downstream of the Yarlung Zangbo river as part of the new Fiv
+China’s dams in the Brahmaputra The 14th FYP (2021-25) of China has given the go-ahead for a Chinese hydropower company to construct the first downstream hydropower project on the lower reaches of the river Brahmaputra.
+About the Project: The state-owned hydropower company POWERCHINA signed a strategic cooperation agreement with the Tibet Autonomous Region (TAR) government to implement hydropower exploitation downstream of the Yarlung Zangbo river as part of the new Five Y

-India has sealed all entry points along the India-Myanmar border to prevent any Myanmar nationals from entering the country.
-To curb civil disobedience movements Junta ruled Myanmar is following stringent methods like shooting the public, night raids on protesters home, etc. Due to this the Myanmar nationals have crossed into India and sought refuge.
+Sealing of India's Border with Myanmar India has sealed all entry points along the India-Myanmar border to prevent any Myanmar nationals from entering the country.
+To curb civil disobedience movements Junta ruled Myanmar following stringent methods like shooting the public, night raids on protesters' homes, etc. Due to this the Myanmar nationals have crossed into India and sought refuge.
 Hence, to stop this illegal migration India-Myanmar border has been closed.
-The border between India and Myanmar is unfenced, a
+Th

-India and Pakistan will hold the 116th meeting of the Permanent Indus Commission(PIC) in New Delhi.
-They will discuss water sharing issues and address each other’s concerns with the Indus Water Treaty.
+Indus Water Commission India and Pakistan will hold the 116th meeting of the Permanent Indus Commission(PIC) in New Delhi.
+They will discuss water-sharing issues and address each other’s concerns with the Indus Water Treaty.
 About Permanent Indus Commission(PIC): The Permanent Indus Commission is a bilateral commission of officials from India and Pakistan.
 It is created to implement and manage the goals of the Indus Water Treaty, 1960.
-The Commission according to the treaty must meet regularly at leas
+The Commission according to the treaty m

 China – Pakistan relations In a joint statement, the two countries said they would “firmly safeguard multilateralism and support the central role of the United Nations in international affairs.”
 China and Pakistan have pledged to back each other’s “core and major interests” in the United Nations after holding bilateral consultations on UN affairs.
 Both countries, which describe their relationship officially as one of “all-weather partners&rdqu